Dress Up Play

 We purchase a commercially made costume for each child about once a year, around Halloween.
 The rest of the year, the kids make up costumes, mix and match from last year’s stuff or just invent what they need for the part they want to play.
 Face paints can add a real dimension of fun (and time motor skills development) to the play too!

 Looking for a good source for costumes?
-Check out Halloween Costumes.com! (affiliate link)
+Check out Halloween Costumes.com for plenty of off season deals.

 More Ideas And Inspiration!